AmeyaDaddikar/Logistic-Regression---ML-AI-Workshop-Submission-COC-/README.md

 In a nutshell, the homepage has a form wherein the user can put the various characteristics (input) of the phone, along with the expected price for re-selling.
 The result page gives the answer, as to whether the phone can be sold at the expectd price.

+### Issues,drawbacks, and shortcomings

+1. Since the data isn't normalized, I assume, even if the accuracy is 100%, the model might not work for other real life cases.
+I might be wrong on this though, and my broken IPhone 6 really didn't deserve 20k that Apple was providing xdxd.
+2. This is more focused on learning to integrate flask rather than Logistic Regression.
+My other branch is more focused on the implementation of the Logit Regression.
+3. The webpages are not responsive, i.e. they won't look good at all on devices with smaller screens.
+4. The web-app sends and receives data in simplistic form. i.e. no fancy features like graphs are used.